yougotthisconf/yougotthis.io/content/events/spring-2023/index.md

   url: 'https://lu.ma/seasons-spring-2023'
 ---

 Talks will be recorded and made available after the event.
-There will be machine-generated live captions.
+There will be no live captions at this event, but captions and transcripts will be made available with recordings.

 <event-session
   title="Welcome talk"